Overdetermined problems for fully nonlinear equations with constant Dirichlet boundary conditions in space forms: -function and -function

 Now we introduce another auxiliary function

-In the case $K=1$ the function $\widetilde{P}$ can be written as which is same as the second auxiliary function in \cite{Qiu-Xia}.
-And they show that $\Delta\widetilde{P}=0$ for the equation $\Delta u+nKu=n$.
-Due to the nonlinearity of the equation here, we obtain the following nice property of $\widetilde{P}$ in the following lemma.
+It is worth noting that in the case $K=1$ the function $\widetilde{P}$ can be written as which is the same as the second auxiliary function in \cite{Qiu-Xia}.
+From {Lemma 2.2} in \cite{Qiu-Xia}, it follows that $\Delta\widetilde{P}=0$ for the solution $u$ to $\Delta u+nKu=n$.
+For the Hessian quotient equations, we obtain the following lemma.